How to Organize Your First Mode 2 Team for Accelerating Digital Transformation

-For your first project, it’s important to limit your dependencies and keep your team small, no more than three people.
+For your first projects, it’s important to limit your dependencies and keep your team small, no more than three people.
 Ultimately, we’ve found that it’s easier for a few people to learn a lot in a short period of time, than for a large group to achieve the same results.

-A small team ensures that you can deliver your new application quickly and avoids much of the miscommunication and delay associated with larger development teams.
-We’ve even seen research that promotes smaller teams as a means to encourage productivity and creativity.
+A small team ensures that you can deliver new applications quickly and avoids much of the miscommunication and delay associated with larger development teams.
+There are plenty of examples promoting smaller teams as a means to encourage productivity and creativity–for instance, Amazon’s CEO Jeff Bezos has come up with a rule of thumb called the “two pizza rule”: Never have a meeting where two pizzas couldn’t t the entire group.
 Ultimately, the smaller the team, the more brainstorming and peer review, which drives the group to further improvement.

-One pitfall to avoid is thinking you need a different team member for each project role.
+One pitfall to avoid is assigning a different team member for each project role.
 Each member can be responsible for multiple roles.
 Instead of a formal structure, team members take on work based on their areas of expertise.
-For example, you don’t need a ScrumMaster as the lead developer can fill these roles on top of his or her existing development tasks.
+You don’t need a dedicated Scrum Master for your first projects, as the lead developer can fill these roles on top of his or her existing development tasks.

-In your initial project, you need to show results quickly and justify the continued use of a new approach (and platform).
+In your initial projects, you need to show results quickly and justify the continued use of a new approach (and platform).
 With this in mind, you need to find a balance between hands-on learning and speed to market.
 We recommend that you start by working with an experienced Mendix business engineer.

 Most often, customers want to start by focusing on the new technology.
 But in reality, it’s best to start by focusing on how your team can collaborate effectively using an agile development approach.
-Learning the Mendix platform is easy once you understand the foundation of how it works.
+Learning the Mendix Platform is easy once you understand the foundation of how it works.
 And by observing an experienced Mendix developer in action, your team will learn how to effectively engage business stakeholders and deliver better solutions.

 Tips for finding experienced Mendix developers: